doersino/nyum/_recipes/cheesebuldak.md

 * `2-3 tbsp` rice or corn syrup
 * `2 tbsp` water

-> Mix in an oven-proof saucepan or cast-iron skillet.
-> You should end up with a thick marinade.
+> Mix in an oven-proof saucepan or cast-iron skillet - you should end up with a thick marinade.

 ---